digidotcom/xbee-python/doc/user_doc/configuring_the_xbee_device.rst

 Configure Bluetooth settings
 ----------------------------

-Newer XBee3 devices have a Bluetooth® Low Energy (BLE) interface that enables you to connect your XBee device to another device such as a cellphone.
-The XBee device classes (local and remote) offer some methods that allow you to:
+Newer XBee 3 devices have a Bluetooth® Low Energy (BLE) interface that enables you to connect your XBee to another device such as a cellphone.
+The XBee classes (local and remote) offer some methods that allow you to:

 * :ref:`configBluetoothEnableDisable`
 * :ref:`configBluetoothConfigurePassword`